 How to Stay Safe in Boston

-If you are a visitor or a resident, you need to look after yourself and take safety precautions.
+If you are a visitor or a resident, you must look after yourself and take safety precautions.
 Don’t allow yourself to become a victim of a violent crime.

 As mentioned, Boston receives over 19 million tourists each year.
-These people come to the city to tour the infamous Harvard University or visit its many historical sites.
+These people visit the city to tour the infamous Harvard University or its many historical sites.

 Some enjoy taking pictures at the Bunker Hill Monument, Old North Church, Old State House, Faneuil Hall, Boston Tea Party Ships and Museum, or USS Constitution.